gjeunen/tombRaider/README.md

 # *tombRaider* - an algorithm to identify artefacts from metabarcoding data

-## 0. To-Do list

-Below is a list of items and functions that will be added to *tombRaider* in the near-future:

-1. Provide users the option to merge or remove the artefacts.
-Currently, *tombRaider* automatically merges artefacts with "real" biological sequences.
-2. Allow for an optional input document that contains an alignment of the sequences.
-If this is provided, *tombRaider* will parse this and use the similarity score from this document.
-This should speed up the code significantly, as the alignment does not need to be created by *tombRaider*.
-3. Use file recognition for the different taxonomy formats, thereby reducing potential mishaps with users specifying the wrong document format, as well as shortening the help information.
-4. Add functionality to search for stop codons in protein-coding genes.
-Users will need to specify the ORF within the amplicon, so that *tombRaider* nows how to interpret the results.
-Probably only useful for COI?

-## 1. Recent features

-Below is a list of items and functions that recently have been added to *tombRaider*:

-1. *tombRaider v 0.1.1*:
-   1. Enable no `sort` parameter input, which will keep the original order of the count table.
-Previously, `sort` had to be specified and only the following options were available:
-      1. `--sort "total read count"`: sort OTUs/ASVs based on total number of reads across all samples
-      2. `--sort "average read count"`: sort OTUs/ASVs based on average number of reads across all samples
-      3. `--sort "detections"`: sort OTUs/ASVs based on number of times observed in the count table

 ## 1. Introduction

 Thank you for using *tombRaider*, an algorithm capable of identifying and removing artefact sequences from metabarcoding data sets.